musalethu/Different-Programming-Paradigms/_posts/2021-05-11-Programmming paradigms.md

  It is also known as 'Mathematical programming<br>
  It is the selection of the best elements from set of alternatives<br>

- -Advantages
+ -Advantages<br>
-1)The focus is more on what should be done.<br>
+1) The focus is more on what should be done.<br>
-2)It is more verbose <br>
+2) It is more verbose <br>

--Disadvantages
+-Disadvantages<br>
-1)There is no focus on how to do what should be done.<br>
+1) There is no focus on how to do what should be done.<br>
-2)The properties are desribed while not explaining how to compute it.<br>
+2) The properties are desribed while not explaining how to compute it.<br>

 # CONCLUSION
-Programming paradigms are appproaches of writing code and coming up with solutions in different programming languages.
+Programming paradigms are appproaches of writing code and coming up with solutions in different programming languages.<br>
-We can conclude that Declerative programming paradigm is less verbose ,simple and straight to the point , it tells you what to do but not how to do it .
+We can conclude that Declerative programming paradigm is less verbose ,simple and straight to the point , it tells you what to do but not how to do it .<br>
-In Imperative programming paradigm we get full information just by looking at the code we know how to achieve a goal , it more verbose and uses loops .
+In Imperative programming paradigm we get full information just by looking at the code we know how to achieve a goal , it more verbose and uses loops . <br>